 By Rabbi Gabriel Marzel

 The missionary's primary purpose is to proselytize others.
 Naturally, the more people he convinces, the more successful he is.
 Therefore, it behooves him to prey on such vulnerable individuals as the lonely, elderly, poor, emotionally unstable, naive, or those who are just untutored in Scripture.
 These unfortunates are lured into accepting missionary doctrines out of emotional need, not intellectual conviction.
-For even after a superficial reading of missionaries' textual "proofs" within context, one sees that their doctrines are founded solely upon misquotations and mistranslations of Hebrew Scripture.
+For even after a superficial reading of missionary "proof" texts within context, one sees that their doctrines are founded solely upon misquotations and mistranslations of Hebrew Scripture.

 One can only feel saddened at this unfortunate phenomenon, especially because if only these people had been armed with prior knowledge of missionary tactics, particularly how they misinterpret the Hebrew Bible to serve their goals, all of this would have been avoided.
 Therefore, I wholeheartedly urge that Their Hollow Inheritance, which is encyclopedic in scope, be as widely distributed as possible, for only the knowledgeable are immune from this missionary onslaught.